 “He’s a typical teenager,” his mother says with a shrug.
 “He goes in his room, closes the door, and is on the computer for hours.
 As a mom I get a little concerned and wonder ‘What’s he doing in his room on that computer?’
 I check up on him periodically and he’s never doing anything inappropriate.
 I guess I’m just like any mom of a teen.”

 Joe and his mother credit Gillette with helping him achieve and maintain his active lifestyle.
-“We love the assistive technology team at the Gillette Burnsville Clinic,” Kristi Carr exclaims.
+“We love the orthotics, prosthetics and seating team at the Gillette Burnsville Clinic,” Kristi Carr exclaims.
 “They work with Joe to make sure his wheelchair fits him well and he can use it to participate in sports like adaptive floor hockey.”

 His floor hockey team, the South Suburban Flyers, recently faced the defending state champions, Dakota United.
 It was a lopsided game with Dakota beating the Flyers by a score of 13 to 2.
 Still, the Flyers had fun and Joe enjoyed hanging out with his teammates.
 “The games are great community events,” Kristi Carr explains.
 “There are several other Gillette kids on Joe’s team.
 It’s nice seeing the kids being so active and playing well.
 The families really support and understand each other.”